wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

 * <a href="#CronJob">Run cron background</a> Python code to periodically
    <a href="#Temp">measure board's temperature</a> and free memory over time.

+> This too much hassle?
+I can sell you a chip with everything described below.

 <hr />

 <a name="Download"></a>